appcelerator-forks/ffariasdev.alloy-dynamic-navigation-window/README.md

-# Alloy Dynamic Navigation Window (iOS/Android native app).
+# Alloy Dynamic Navigation Window

 This is a simple and native app for iOS for dynamic and custom navigation windows.